Mischief Theatre: Peter Pan Goes Wrong

-Peter Pan Goes Wrong will make its Broadway debut at the Barrymore Theater on 17 March 2023 (with an opening date scheduled for 19 April 2023) featuring a majority of the original company, a number of US Mischief alumni, and includes the addition of a new character.
+Peter Pan Goes Wrong made its Broadway debut at the Barrymore Theater on 17 March 2023 (with an opening date scheduled for 19 April 2023), featuring a majority of the original company, and a number of US Mischief alumni.

-The Comedy About a Bank Robbery
+The Comedy About a Bank Robbery (2016)

 The Comedy About a Bank Robbery is a comedy play, written by Lewis, Sayer and Shields.
 The play opened at the West End's Criterion Theatre on 31 March 2016, with an official opening night on 21 April 2016.
 The production closed on 15 March 2020 due to the COVID-19 pandemic.